maxkapur/maxkapur.github.io/about.markdown

 Prior to my studies at SNU, I taught English for two years as a US State Department Fulbright scholar at a middle school in Naju, South Korea.
-I graduated from the University of Southern California in 2018 with degress in jazz piano and Korean in 2018; here’s my
+I graduated from the University of Southern California in 2018 with degrees in jazz piano and Korean in 2018; here’s my
 [senior recital video](https://www.youtube.com/playlist?list=PL06yMQdXWrp9VsynaPe2mg2gjHfr45VZO).